translate/l10n-guide/docs/guide/glossary.rst

 Internationalisation
   this is the process of making a program localisable.
-This would cover work to allow for different fonts and charactersets to be displayed correctly.
+This would cover work to allow for different fonts and character sets to be displayed correctly.
   To allow for scripts that run from right-to-left, etc.  This work is usually done once for a language, once the toolkits and programs support a language the internationalsiation work is usually complete.